tpsnugget/tic-tac-toe/README.md

 # Version 6
 - Update i only when a cell is updated
 - Done.
 And it seemed pretty easy.
 Does not seem to have caused any issues.

+# Version 7
+- Check for a winner and console.log() it
+- Done.